 Did you know?

-At a speed of 30 to 50 collections a year, fast fashion reduces the lifespan of a piece of clothing to just a couple of weeks.
+At a speed of thirty to fifty collections a year, fast fashion reduces the lifespan of a piece of clothing to just a couple of weeks.
+Ultra fast fashion platforms even launch three to five hundred styles per day.

 A traditional business model can be summarized as follows: you take your resources, turn them into a product, sell it and after use (sometimes even before), the item is thrown away.
-Meet the TAKE-MAKE-WASTE model.
-This is slowly turning around: circular business models add a sustainable spin to the traditional linear model.
+Meet the take-make-waste model.
+This is slowly changing: circular business models add a sustainable spin to the traditional linear model.
+In the European Green Deal, the EU’s plan to achieve climate neutrality by 2050, circular business models are key.
+The textile industry is one of the priority industries in this Green Deal.
+Here you’ll find all you need to know as a textile company.

 A second big movement is taking place within the peer economy or the sharing economy, where consumers tend to pay for using clothes rather than owning them.
 The rise in clothing libraries, where you can rent clothes, is just one example.
 Initiatives like swishing or swapping clothes are becoming more and more common as well.

 Furthermore, today’s clients want to be involved in the design process and attach more importance to the experience.
 Focusing on this as a retailer will enhance the bond with your customer and create ambassadors for your brand.
-Small services do the trick, like repairing services, styling advice, made-to-measure clothing, letting the customer pick his own print or pattern, …
+Small services do the trick, like offering a repair service, styling advice or made-to-measure clothing, or letting the customer pick his or her own print or pattern.

-In the meantime there are also plenty of online possibilities to give clothes a second life.
-A lot of platforms allow you to sell or swap your clothes peer-to-peer.
+There are also plenty of online possibilities to give clothes a second life.
+A lot of platforms enable peer-to-peer selling or swapping.

 What’s often forgotten in the sales process, is the impact of your brand’s marketing efforts.
-Think of clothes hangers, tote bags, price tags, … Small changes in this area can make a huge difference.
+Think of clothes hangers, tote bags or price tags.
+Small changes in this area can make a huge difference.

 TAKE-BACK IS THE NEW BLACK!

 Several manufacturers and clothing chains have already started to collect clothes.
 To encourage consumers to return unwanted items, they often offer a discount on the next purchase.
-Some brands team up with ngo’s (such as Marks & Spencer, who collaborate with Oxfam: the collected clothes are donated to the fair trade organization and the customer gets a discount at M&S), while others place collecting boxes in their own stores.
+Some brands team up with NGOs (such as Marks & Spencer, which donates the clothes they collect to Oxfam and gives the customer a discount), while others place collecting boxes in their own stores.

 The American outdoor brand Patagonia has slightly higher ambitions.
 The label mainly wants to collect its own clothes and reuse them for its own collections.
 The idea is to create a closed-loop system.

-The best known initiative is probably H&M’s Garment Collection Program, which directs its efforts toward recycling old clothing.
-In 2014, H&M released the first capsule collection made from 20% recycled fibers from used clothing collected through its special program.
-In addition, H&M invests in the development of better recycling methods, for instance organizing a competition to stimulate innovative technology and reaching out to researchers working in the field of recycling and reusing.
+The best known initiative is probably H&M’s Garment Collection Program, which directs its efforts to recycling old clothing.
+In 2014, H&M released its first capsule collection made from 20% recycled fibers from used clothing that had been collected through its special program.
+In addition, H&M invests in the development of better recycling methods, for instance organizing a competition to stimulate innovative technology and reaching out to researchers working in the field of recycling, reusing and sustainable fabrics.

-Another brand that’s looking into take-back programs is The North Face, which has collected over 30.000 pounds of clothing and footwear since the start of their Clothes the Loop program.
+Another brand that’s looking into take-back programs is The North Face, which collaborates with I:CO(llect) and has collected over 43.000 kilos of clothing and footwear since the start of their program.

 Make sure your clients can return their old clothes